layervault/psd.rb/README.md

 puts tree.children.map(&:name)
 ```

-This returns a new node tree and does not alter the original so you won't lose any data.
+This returns a new node tree and does not alter the original.

 ### Accessing Layer Data